yokotenka/Cell-Processing-Extension/README.md

 # Cell-Processing-Extension

 ## Aim
-A pipeline to phenotype cells by calculating and applying a threshold to the marker intensities within a cell.
+A pipeline to phenotype cells.
+Does so by calculating and applying a threshold to the marker intensities within a cell.

 ## How to use
+NOTE: You must run a cell detection on the cells before you can run this pipeline.

 ### SPIAT Threshold
 1. On the options table, select the marker you would like to apply the threshold on.